 Served as liaison counsel to a mid-tier group of 18 potentially responsible parties (PRPs) at the Mattiace Petrochemical Superfund Site in Glen Cove, NY, bringing the group’s potential liability to a settlement that included an innovative remediation contractor liability buy-out for future costs, the first-ever such arrangement accepted by EPA Region II headquarters at a federal Superfund site.

-Represented individual PRPs and/or defendants at the Combe Fill South Landfill Superfund Site in Chester, NJ; Burlington Environmental Management Services Superfund Site in Burlington County, NJ; Maryland Sand and Gravel Superfund Site in Elkton, MD; Bypass 601 Superfund Site in Concorde, NC; ILCO Superfund Site in Leeds, AL; Neals Landfill Superfund Site in Monroe County, IN; and Parker Landfill Superfund Site in Lyndon, VT.
+Represented individual PRPs and/or defendants in administrative settlement/litigation under CERCLA and state analog statutes at the Superior Barrel and Drum Superfund Site in Elkton, NJ; Combe Fill South Landfill Superfund Site in Chester, NJ; Burlington Environmental Management Services Superfund Site in Burlington County, NJ; Maryland Sand and Gravel Superfund Site in Elkton, MD; Bypass 601 Superfund Site in Concorde, NC; ILCO Superfund Site in Leeds, AL; Neals Landfill Superfund Site in Monroe County, IN; and Parker Landfill Superfund Site in Lyndon, VT.

 Prosecuted and defended New Jersey Spill Act cost recovery claims on behalf of a developer in two cases involving nine chromium-contaminated sites in Hudson County, NJ.